bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 How is a component looked up?
 For the lookup of components at runtime, the so-called case scope is crucial.
-The case scope is determined by the project, in which the current case was started, e.g. where the start of the running business process was invoked.
-All component look-ups as well as configuration and content management references are processed within the case scope, i.e. the lookup of such artifacts always starts at the project that defines the case scope.
+The case scope is determined by the project, in which the current case was started, e.g., where the start of the running business process was invoked.
+All component look-ups as well as configuration and content management references are processed within the case scope, i.e., the lookup of such artifacts always starts at the project that defines the case scope.

 To make use of the case scope the main business process has to be copied